angular/angular/aio/content/guide/upgrade.md

 </div>

 Install Angular into the project, along with the SystemJS module loader.
-Take a look at the results of the [Setup](guide/setup) instructions and get the following configurations from there:
+Take a look at the results of the [upgrade setup instructions](guide/upgrade-setup) and get the following configurations from there:

 * Add Angular and the other new dependencies to `package.json`